fpgaprince/rtd/docs/source/fundamentals.rst

 Digital Logic
 ------------------
-    By arranging transistors in specific ways and taking advantage of their saturation regions, we can create logical functions.
+    By arranging transistors in specific ways and taking advantage of their saturation regions, we are able to realize/conceive/materialize? logical functions.

+    This arrangement of transistors produce what are called Logic gates, circuits which perform logical operations.
-    Logic gates are circuits which represent logical functions.
-These logical functions, take root in Boolean Algebra.
-    In which the main are the NOT, AND, OR, XOR
+    These logical function/operation, take root in Boolean Algebra, which revolve around these core operation (NOT, AND, OR, XOR) and their variations.

+    These logic gates become the fundamental building blocks and foundation of digital circuits.

+    And digital circuits, ultimately are the constructs of modern digital systems.